Frequently Asked Questions

 - How long does it take before Electronic Reserve items are available online?

 - Can ILL or Prospector books be placed on reserve?

 Shelf Reserve is a library service which makes books or other large format items available for check-out to students in a specific course.
 The materials are “reserved” for the course for a semester (or longer), and have a short loan period to ensure that they are accessible to all students in the class.
 Shelf Reserve items are kept at the Loan & Reserve Desk, and may not be put on hold.

-Items that can be placed on Shelf Reserve include physical items, such as books, but also other materials that cannot be scanned and used electronically including DVDs, audio recordings, bone sets for anatomy courses, etc. Both library materials and personal items may be placed on Shelf Reserve.
+Items that can be placed on Shelf Reserve include physical items, such as books, but also other materials that cannot be scanned and used electronically including DVDs, audio recordings, bone sets for anatomy courses, etc. Both library materials owned by CSU and personal items may be placed on Shelf Reserve.